Skip to Main Content

 • Conducted an internal audit of Stark Law compliance in physician hospital contracts for a major academic medical center.

-• Represented a university health system operator in its formation of a clinically integrated network (CIN), the initial participants of which are a network of approximately 1,000 clinicians.
+• Represented a university health system operator in its formation of a clinically integrated network (CIN), the initial participants of which include a network of approximately 1,000 clinicians.
 We performed the antitrust review, prepared Independent Practice Participation Agreements, and provided HIPAA compliance advice for the arrangements.
 We also provided antitrust and contract advice related to the proposed affiliation agreement for the CIN to become part of another university health system's affiliated network.
 The CIN also formed an ACO, which participates in the Medicare Shared Savings Program, for which we prepared the operating agreement and compliance plan.

 • Represented an academic medical center in its acquisition of numerous physician practices.